-In 2016-17 Academia Cesar Chavez entered into a partnership with the St. Paul Conservatory of Music to implement a violin program at Academia Cesar Chavez (ACC) in Kindergarten.
-This project will continue to grow each year for scholars in Kindergarten through 5 grade learn to play the violin.
+In 2016-17 Academia Cesar Chavez entered into a partnership with the St. Paul Conservatory of Music to implement a string program at Academia Cesar Chavez (ACC) in Kindergarten scholars play the violin.
+The string program will continue to grow each year for scholars in Kindergarten through 5 grade learn to play the violin.
 Each year we continue to add one grade level in the program.
-This project is important to ACC for three reasons outlined below.
+In 3rd grade, we will introduce the cello.
+The string program is important to ACC for three reasons outlined below.

-First, we believe that supporting scholars who would not learn to play a musical instrument because of their social economic status is unjust.
-We serve 367 scholars in grade K-5 and they 95% of them quality for free or reduced price lunch.
+First, we believe that supporting scholars to play a musical instrument would help them to do better in school.
+We serve 342 scholars in grade K-5 and 95% of them quality for free or reduced price lunch.
 Second, we believe that research shows that playing musical instrument correlate with increased academic achievement especially in mathematics.
-We are committed to improving the learning outcomes of our scholars and adding a violin program is making our scholars’ learning fun and meaningful.
-Thirdly, we believe in unleashing the talent of our scholars by giving them access to music by learning to play the violin.
+We are committed to improving the learning outcomes of our scholars and adding a string program is making our scholars’ learning fun and meaningful.
+Thirdly, we believe in unleashing the talent of our scholars by giving them access to music by learning to play the violin and cello.
 The violin in addition to academic learning help scholars to become well-rounded and open more opportunities for them in life.
 Many of our scholars have taken interest in other musical instrument because they are learning to play the violin in school.
-They can recognize sounds, musical notes or songs they learn in class.
+They can recognize sounds, musical notes or create new songs.
+In 6th grade, scholars can join the ACC Mariachi band and ACC Middle School Orchestra Band.

 My daughter love music at church.
 Every time she hears the piano playing, she says, “I play the violin at my school and I love it.
 Someday I will play the piano too” Mr. Castillo Perez.